ZzinnerGamer/pf2e-threat-tracker/README.md

 ### Known Issues

-- Healing will generate more threat to targets that has more hit points, ex, Target has 90/100HP if target is healed 1HP will generate +90 Threat, if Target has 1/100 HP and is healed 99HP will generate +1 threat.
+- Healing will is overtuned, and taunt actions are too lowered, skill actions might be overtuned.

 ### Credits